 Implementation would not be expected to better facilitate this relevant objective.

-4 The implications of implementing the Modification Proposal on security of supply, operation of the Total System and industry fragmentation a) implications for operation of the System:
+The implications of implementing the Modification Proposal on security of supply, operation of the Total System and industry fragmentation

 No implications on security of supply, operation of the Total System or industry fragmentation have been identified.